nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 * 2d.
-Amigos detects that user has requested for a pop-up window in the command.
+Amigos detects that the requested friend has no logs to be edited.
     * 2d1.
-Amigos creates a separate window, allowing for long-form text to be keyed in.
-    * 2d2.
-User keys in long form text into pop-up window in an appropriate format.
-    * 2d3.
-User confirms entry, closing the window.

-  Use case resumes at step 3.

-* 2e.
-Amigos detects that the requested friend has no logs to be edited.
-    * 2e1.
 Amigos clears the input and notifies the user that this friend has no logs to be edited.

   Use case ends.